 It is unlawful for any person to manufacture, deliver or possess with intent to manufacture or deliver, a controlled substance.
 Any person guilty of a felony, upon conviction, may be imprisoned in the penitentiary for not less than one year nor more than fifteen years, or fined not more than \$25,000, or both.
-Any person guilty of a misdemeanor, upon conviction, may be confined in the county jail for not less than six months nor more than one year, or fined not more than six months nor more than one year, or fined not more than five thousand dollars or both.
+Any person guilty of a misdemeanor, upon conviction, may be confined in the county jail for not less than six months nor more than one year, or fined not more than five thousand dollars or both.